TomHeremans/Belgian-Parliamentary-Data-Converter/README.md

 # What does this page contain
 * Notebooks that make data analysis possible
-* Speaker lists which link different versions of names with standardized ones and parties
+* Speaker lists which link different versions of names with standardized ones and parties.
 * Code that groups the session files per legislature
 * A small PDF file with guidelines and explanation.